DinoChiesa/Apigee-Java-XMLDSIG/README.md

 * enveloped mode
 * signs the document root element
 * canonicalization method of "http://www.w3.org/2001/10/xml-exc-c14n#"
-* signature method of rsa-sha256
+* signature method of rsa-sha256 or rsa-sha1.
+The latter is dis-recommended.
-* sha256 digest
+* sha256 or SHA1 digest.
+SHA1 is dis-recommended.
+* embeds the key identifier as an RSA public key directly, or with an X509 certificate.

-All of these are hardcoded into the callout.
+These behaviors are hardcoded into the callout.
 To modify them, you will need to change the callout code.
 File a pull request if you think it's useful!